LoackyBit/LolloBlog/content/posts/First Post/index.md

 ---
 ```

-- Set `draft = false` to publish the post.
+- Set `draft : false` to publish the post.
-- Use `featuredImage` to add a cover image
+- Use `image` to add a cover image

 ### Testing